Addendum to: Indefinite Kasparov modules and pseudo-Riemannian manifolds: Indefinite Kasparov modules

 \begin{thm}[cf.\ {\cite[Theorem 3.11]{vdDR16}}] The procedure of (reverse) Wick rotation implements a bijection between indefinite unbounded Kasparov $A$-$B$-modules $(\A,E_B,\D)$ and pairs of unbounded Kasparov $A$-$B$-modules $(\A,E_B,\D_1,\D_2)$.
 This bijection also descends to the corresponding unitary equivalence classes. \end{thm}

 The main advantage of the new version of indefinite Kasparov modules is that the definition now incorporates any pseudo-Riemannian manifold (with only mild assumptions).
-Indeed, the main thing to check is that $\Re\sD$ and $\Im\sD$ weakly anticommute (\emph{cf.}\ \cite[\S4.1.2]{vdDR16}), which is done using the same arguments as in Section \ref{sec:Dirac_decomp}.

 \begin{prop} Let $(M,g)$ be an $n$-dimensional time- and space-oriented pseudo-Riemannian spin manifold of signature $(t,s)$, with a given spinor bundle $\bS\to M$.
 Let $r$ be a spacelike reflection, such that the associated Riemannian metric $g_r$ is complete.
 Assume furthermore that $(M,g,r,\bS)$ has bounded geometry (as in \cite[Definition 4.1]{vdDR16}).
-Then the canonical Dirac operator $\sD$ on $\bS\to M$ yields an indefinite spectral triple $(C_c^\infty(M), L^2(\bS), \sD)$. \end{prop}
+Then the canonical Dirac operator $\sD$ on $\bS\to M$ yields an indefinite spectral triple $(C_c^\infty(M), L^2(\bS), \sD)$. \end{prop} \begin{proof} The main thing to check is that $\Re\sD$ and $\Im\sD$ weakly anticommute (\emph{cf.}\ \cite[\S4.1.2]{vdDR16}), which is done using the same arguments as in Section \ref{sec:Dirac_decomp}.
+Indeed, using a local oriented orthonormal frame $\{e_j\}$ corresponding to the decomposition $TM = E_t\oplus E_s$ as the direct sum of a timelike and a spacelike subbundle (of rank $t$ and $s=n-t$, respectively), and defining the fundamental symmetry $\mJ_M := i^{t(t-1)/2} \gamma(e_1)\cdots\gamma(e_t)$, we have the explicit expressions \cite[\S4.1.2]{vdDR16}

+We observe that $\Re\sD$ and $\Im\sD$ are symmetric operators whose principal symbols anti-commute, and that $\Re\sD+\Im\sD$ and $\Re\sD-\Im\sD$ are both elliptic.
+Hence the same argument as in the proof of Proposition \ref{prop:diff_weak_anti-comm} applies, and it follows that $\Re\sD$ and $\Im\sD$ are self-adjoint and weakly anti-commuting. \end{proof}